skip to main content

 Middle school students sit in chairs in a semicircle, smiling.

-As a result, the Described and Captioned Media Program (DCMP), funded by the U.S. Department of Education and administered through the National Association of the Deaf (NAD), has made it their mission to aid students in their learning by providing captions to educational media for free loan.
+As a result, the Described and Captioned Media Program (DCMP), funded by the U.S. Department of Education, has made it their mission to aid students in their learning by providing captions to educational media for free loan.
 Anyone who works with students who are deaf or hard of hearing is eligible to borrow from the opencaptioned collection of 4,000 titles.

 The titles available from the DCMP collection can be used in both the classroom and at home.
 By using captioned media, deaf students are better able to comprehend the subjects being taught in schools.
 In this way, the sound that is being released from the speakers is made clear through the words on the screen.